gaehlerm/SoftwareEngineering/README.md

 ## Unit Tests

 Unit tests ensure the correctness of your code at a small-scale level.
 Thanks to unit tests, you no longer have to manually verify if the results of a function or class are correct.
 The unit tests check it automatically.
 But this is only half the reason why they are so important.
 The other half might be a little bit unexpected for you: unit tests compel you to write better code.
 When writing unit tests, you realize immediately whether your code is good or bad.
-If writing a unit test is difficult, it indicates that there are some design issues in your code, and you should consider redesigning it.
+If writing a unit test is difficult, writing normal code will be difficult as well.
+It indicates that there are some design issues in your code, and you should consider redesigning it.

 During the setup phase of the test, you have to create all the required objects.
 If this task becomes more tedious than expected, your data may be scattered in inappropriate locations.
 This is a strong indication that the design of your code is poor and needs to be reworked.
 When writing a test, you are a user of your own code.
 And your code should be user-friendly, as we have learned in the chapter on interfaces.
 Thus, if your code is difficult to use, it is considered poor quality.